 Business excellence vs. operational excellence

 Another term that sometimes gets confused with operational excellence is business excellence.
 In both cases, the tactics and goals are the same, but once again the focus area is different.
-Business excellence is concerned with how the business develops its strategy, its relationship to competitors, and how well it achieves its targets.
+Business excellence is concerned with how the business develops its operations strategy, its relationship to competitors, and how well it achieves its targets.

 Business excellence includes any efforts or high-level decisions that impact a business as a player in a market, such as how to manage stock, how to define the brand, how and where to advertise, and its approach to product development.